Martha “Mattie” Branson

 Mattie did not have children of her own.
 However, she seems to have taken a maternal interest in some of her nieces and nephews.
 More than one surviving photo -- one of them shown at the bottom of this webpage -- shows her with her brother Alvin’s son Walter, who may have been her boarder in his young adulthood.
 It seems likely that Mattie often was more than a housewife, helping Rudolph with his occupation.
 This may particularly have been true after the arrival of Rudolph’s father, stepmother, and youngest half-siblings in approximately 1907.
 Rudolph, Sr. became the proprietor of the Hornitos Hotel.
 Though not specifically mentioned in documentation, the son and namesake probably worked at the hotel, and this would have surely have been true of Mattie as well.

 By the early 1910s more and more residents were abandoning Hornitos and its outlying mining outposts.
 The local gold industry was in freefall.
-By 1914, the phenomenon had swept up all of Mattie’s siblings and their families with the exception of her brother Joe, who along with a small remnant of his household stayed on his huge cattle ranch near Quartzburg.
+By 1914, the phenomenon had swept up all of Mattie’s siblings and their families with the exception of her brother Joe.
+(Joe not only stayed, but kept expanding his cattle ranch as neighbors sold out.
+The ranch eventually incorporated most of what had been Quartzburg.
+Grasshopper Ranch was one of the additions.)
 With such an exodus in play, the Hornitos Hotel did far less business.
 This was undoubtedly a factor in Rudolph taking a job with the Victory Furnace Company.

 In 1915, Rudolph suffered the loss of two young half-siblings in rapid succession -- his brother Albert Mueller on April 27th of a lung infection, and his sister Lena Mueller Jennings July 9th of peritonitis following an appendectomy.
 Albert was only eighteen, Lena nineteen.
 These blows came less than a year after the death of Rudolph’s father.
 At this point, Rudolph’s life seems to have fallen apart, a decline perhaps triggered by these tragedies.
 Family recollection is that his marriage to Mattie went sour, and they separated, and that he may ultimately have committed suicide.
 The 1916 voter register shows him as a cook in El Portal, the so-called gateway to Yosemite Valley, and it would appear he went there without Mattie.
 The following year he joined his stepmother and half-brothers Frank, Harry, and Fritz Mueller in Parkfield, Monterey County, CA. Rudolph passed away in Parkfield 23 March 1918.
 He was not yet fifty years old, which lends credence to the rumor of suicide being the cause.

 Mattie had put in years doing hotel-housekeeping by the time of the marital break-up, so as a single woman she naturally made use of this skill set to support herself.
 By the end of the 1910s she moved to Kern County, CA (possibly after a sojourn in Stockton, San Joaquin County, CA, where her brother Alvin and family had moved in 1914).
 Kern County was chock full of residence hotels and boarding houses serving the many bachelors employed by the booming oil industry.
 Mattie became a cook at an establishment in Bakersfield.
 Her workplace doubled as her place of residence.
 It may also have been the very spot where she met Joe T. White, a Standard Oil employee, the man who was soon to become her second husband.
 Joe was Joseph Tilden White, son of Ambrose White and Mary A. Tritt.
-A native of Caldwell County, NC, born 29 July 1876, Joe had come out to California with his twin brother Daniel Tilden White, who like him had become an employee of Standard Oil.
+A native of Caldwell County, NC, born 29 July 1876, Joe had come out to California with his brother Daniel T. White, who like him had become an employee of Standard Oil and who, like Joe, would finish out his life as a resident of Kern County.
+Joe and Dan were twins, the ninth and tenth of eleven children, and tended to stay within one another’s sphere, though they do not appear to have actually lived together after an interval in the early 1900s in Roane County, TN, where they shared a home with their widowed mother and siblings Ellen and William after leaving Caldwell County.
 Mattie and Joe were wed in approximately 1922.

 Mattie and Joe remained in Bakersfield for a time, then settled in Pond, CA. Pond is such a small place it does not appear on most maps.
 It is in Kern County, located about six miles southwest of Delano.
 It was no doubt a community that existed as a whistlestop along the Southern Pacific railroad line.
 It has lessened in vitality now the main transport corridor is Highway 99, several miles to the east.
 When the Whites lived there, it was near an oil pumping station where Joe worked as a night watchman.
+He was sometimes unemployed during the difficult years of the Great Depression.
 Mattie raised chickens at home as a supplementary means of income.

 Note: Some web-based genealogies still unfortunately render Mattie’s death date as 29 January 1943.
 The ultimate source of this error was Mattie’s nephew Ivan Branson, who used that date of death in his 1982 book, Bones of the Bransons.
 Ivan possessed a newspaper obituary on which someone had written “January 1943.”
 The text of that obituary stated that Mattie had died on the 29th of the month.
 Ivan took this to mean January 29th.
 However, this clipping was from an issue released during the first week of January and the line referred to the previous 29th.